awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-dead-letter-queue.md

-# Tutorial: Configuring an Amazon SQS Dead\-Letter Queue<a name="sqs-configure-dead-letter-queue"></a>
+# Tutorial: Configuring an Amazon SQS dead\-letter queue<a name="sqs-configure-dead-letter-queue"></a>

 A dead\-letter queue is a queue that *other* \(source\) queues can target for messages that can't be processed \(consumed\) successfully\.
 In this tutorial you learn how to create an Amazon SQS source queue and to configure a second queue as a dead\-letter queue for it\.
-For more information, see [Amazon SQS Dead\-Letter Queues](sqs-dead-letter-queues.md)\.
+For more information, see [Amazon SQS dead\-letter queues](sqs-dead-letter-queues.md)\.

 **Important**
 When you designate a queue to be a source queue, a dead\-letter queue is *not* created automatically\.
 You must first create a standard or FIFO queue before designating it a dead\-letter queue\.
 This tutorial assumes you already have a normal FIFO queue named `MyDeadLetterQueue.fifo`\.